 8. Arundel Castle

-Arundel Castle in West Sussex has been on my list of places to visit near London for ages.
+Arundel Castle in West Sussex is next on my list of the best castles near London.
 Established by Roger de Montgomery in 1067, it has round towers and Gothic windows all along its facade.

-The castle’s hilltop position means there are great views of it (I’ve spotted its medieval walls from a train) and from it (you can see all the way across the South Downs).
+The castle’s hilltop position means there are great views of it (I’ve spotted its medieval walls from trains a million times) and from it (you can see all the way across the South Downs).

 9. Camber Castle

 Which brings me back to where I started.
-I don’t think I’ll ever get tired of seeing England’s castles, and given there are so many castles near London I will probably be busy going from one to the next for a long time.
+I don’t think I’ll ever get tired of seeing England’s castles, and given there are so many castles near London I’ll probably be busy going from one to the next for a long time.